-CN immediately declared our support and intention to deliver the SDGs and began proactively implementing action and engagement.
+CN declared its support and intention to deliver the SDGs and began proactively implementing action and engagement.
 We are committed to contributing to the achievement of the SDGs and have been working towards increasing and improving our contribution to this shared global vision.

 The SDGs are significant and will take time to achieve.
 However, it is important to recognise the steps we are taking to progress these goals.
-While CN recognises the importance of all 17 SDGs, we have focused our efforts on the areas where we can have the most impact in our local communities regarding the Local Social Strategy.
-Our strategy most closely aligns with 10 of the 17 SDG's depicted in the image and outlined in detail in the table on the next page.
+While CN recognises the importance of all 17 SDGs, we have focused our efforts on the areas where we can have the most impact in our local communities regarding the Social Strategy.
+Our strategy most closely aligns with 10 of the 17 SDG's depicted in the image and outlined in detail in the following table.

-These SDGs underpin our work
+Goal 10.
+Reduce inequality within and among countries.

+At the heart of the strategy, and embedded across all its delivery programs, is the aim of reducing inequalities to give all community members the opportunity to thrive.

-SDG indicator SDG and targets How it is addressed in the Local Social Strategy 1 NO POVERTY 1 No Poverty - End poverty in all its forms everywhere.
+Goal 1.
+End poverty in all its forms everywhere.

 Every human has the right to not live in poverty.
 The strategy will address this priority through its research and advocacy agenda, working to understand local challenges in detail and propose possible solutions in partnership with key stakeholders.

-2 ZERO HUNGER 2 Zero Hunger - End hunger, achieve food security and improved nutrition and promote sustainable agriculture.
+Goal 2.
+End hunger, achieve food security and improved nutrition and promote sustainable agriculture.

 This strategy will collaborate with local business, government agencies and not-for-profit organisations to address local food insecurity challenges.

-3 GOOD HEALTH AND WELL-BEING 3 Good Health and Wellbeing - Ensure healthy lives and promote wellbeing for all, at all ages.
+Goal 3.
+Ensure healthy lives and promote wellbeing for all, at all ages.

 This strategic priority will be supported by working in partnership with the health and community sector on identified local priorities, such as mental health and overall wellbeing, while promoting healthy lifestyles.

-4 QUALITY EDUCATION 4 Quality Education - Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
+Goal 4.
+Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.

 Several delivery programs will provide community members and organisations with opportunities for capacity-building, skills development and education.

-5 GENDER EQUALITY 5 Gender Equality - Achieve gender equality and empower all women and girls.
+Goal 5.
+Achieve gender equality and empower all women and girls.

 The strategy's delivery programs will include targeted support of the domestic and family violence sector and projects that address stigma, prejudice and discrimination experienced by people in Newcastle.

-8 DECENT WORK AND ECONOMIC GROWTH 8 Decent Work and Economic Growth - Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.
-The strategy will respond to this priority by promoting equity, diversity and inclusion in collaboration with business and social enterprise sectors, as well as internal CN partners.
-10 REDUCED INEQUALITIES 10 Reduced Inequalities - Reduce inequality within and among countries.
-At the heart of the strategy, and embedded across all its delivery programs, is the aim of reducing inequalities to give all community members the opportunity to thrive.
-11 SUSTAINABLE CITES AND COMMUNITIES 11 Sustainable Cities and Communities - Make cities and human settlements inclusive, safe, resilient and sustainable.
-Through research, advocacy, and delivery of collaborative projects and initiatives, the strategy aims to ensure that everyone has access to affordable, sustainable and inclusive housing and can enjoy public spaces and accessible transport.
-16 PEACE JUSTICE AND STRONG INSTITUTIONS SDG 16 Peace, Justice and Strong Institutions - Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.
-The strategy addresses this priority by enabling active citizenship through community representation, civic awareness and public participation in civic life, as well as access to CN and Newcastle LGA-specific information and data.
-17 PARTIMERSHIPS FOR THE GOALS SDG 17 Partnerships for the Goals - Strengthen the means of implementation and revitalise the Global Partnership for Sustainable Development.
+Goal 8.
+Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.

+The strategy will respond to this priority by promoting equity, diversity and inclusion in collaboration with business and social enterprise sectors.

+Goal 11.
+Make cities and human settlements inclusive, safe, resilient and sustainable

+The Strategy supports the development and retrofit of our city's infrastructure to be more energy-, water- and wasteefficient, as well as to prepare for the effects of climate change and build a climate-resilient city.

+Goal 16.
+Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.

+The strategy addresses this priority by enabling active citizenship through community representation, civic awareness and public participation in civic life, as well as access to CN and Newcastle I GAspecific information and data

+Goal 17.
+Strengthen the means of implementation and revitalise the Global Partnership for Sustainable Development

 The structural changes needed to create a more socially just and inclusive city cannot be tackled by one organisation alone.
 To realise the priorities of the strategy, continued partnerships across governmental, non-governmental and private sectors are required.

-Our role

-Many of the social issues and concerns facing Newcastle are complex and beyond the direct control and influence of CN.
+Many of the social issues and concerns facing Newcastle are complex and beyond the direct control of CN.
 This means we need to work with our community and a range of stakeholders to ensure our collective wellbeing.